Dan503/Swordion/README.md

 --------------------

+##Warning!

-*The notes below are out of date but I want to put something up here to give an idea of what this thing can do.
-I'll update this later on to be more accurate.
+*The notes below are out of date (and horribly formatted) but I want to put something up here to give an idea of what this thing can do.
+I'll update this later on to be more accurate (and prettier).
 This documentation (and this whole thing in general) is a __work in progress__ and is likely to change with no notice*

 --------------------